As of April 5, Michigan has extended vaccine eligibility to members 16 and older.Note: appointments may be delayed due to limited supply of vaccines.

 MDHHS has provided the following direction:

-If you are 65 and older visit michigan.gov/COVIDvaccine and select vaccine location to make an appointment with your local health department.
-Please remember you need an appointment to receive the vaccine, please be sure to make one before visiting your local health department.
+If you are 16 and older visit michigan.gov/COVIDvaccine and select vaccine location to make an appointment with your local health department.
+Please remember you need an appointment to receive the vaccine.
+Be sure to make one before visiting your local health department.

-Medicare members: Please carry your Medicare Original Red White and Blue card to your appointment.
+Medicare members: Remember to bring your red, white and blue Medicare card to your appointment.

-If you are an essential frontline worker, you will be notified about how and where to get a vaccine by your employer.
+If you are an essential frontline worker, you may be notified about how and where to get a vaccine by your employer.
 You may also visit michigan.gov/COVIDvaccine for the most up-to-date information.

 What if I don't see a number to call or a listing in my county for scheduling?